acbsp/bonafide.guru/en/contents.rst

 Prabhupada’s *pranama*, hoping thereby to correct the situation and raise spiritual power among devotees.
 Such an innovation cannot correct the hopeless situation in our Society.
-Until GBC abandons its invented concept of initiation and accepts the last order of Srila Prabhupada from (July 9 1977) the state of things wouldn’t better.
-This means that they should occupy position of *shiksha-guru* and act as ritviks (priests), they should conduct ritual of initiation on behalf of Srila Prabhupada, chant on the beads, give spiritual name to the disciple, inform him that now he is a disciple of Srila Prabhupada and that he should read *pranama-mantra* to Srila Prabhupada only.
+Until GBC abandons its invented concept of initiation and accepts the last order of |SP|
+from (July 9 1977) the state of things wouldn’t better.
+This means that they should occupy position of *shiksha-guru* and act as ritviks (priests), they should conduct ritual of initiation on behalf of Srila Prabhupada, chant on the beads, give spiritual name to the disciple, inform him that now he is a disciple of |SP| and that he should read *pranama-mantra* to |SP| only.

-If devotee wants to progress spiritually he must chant *pranama* to Srila Prabhupada only, meditate on Him and serve Him.
-Devotee should not chant *pranama* to these "gurus" and accept them as object of meditation and service, as well as consider them to be infallible.
+If devotee wants to progress spiritually he must chant *pranama* to
+|SP| only, meditate on Him and serve Him.
+Devotee should not
+chant *pranama* to these "gurus" and accept them as object of meditation and service, as well as consider them to be infallible.

-This is how they shelter themselves behind the name of Srila Prabhupada in order to remain on the position of *diksha-guru*.
+This is how they shelter themselves behind the name of |SP|
+in order to remain on the position of *diksha-guru*.

 As we already know *diksha-guru* should be on the level of